threemanifold/miniRAG/README.md

 ## Using the Admin UI

 This UI is intentionally minimal and designed as an admin panel.
 The primary goal is functionality and clarity, with simple guardrails to keep the user on the correct path.
+A unique Store ID is auto‑generated per UI session to avoid local Chroma cache collisions; you can delete the store to reset and start fresh.

 - Core flow (minimal)
-  1. Enter a Store ID in the sidebar.
-  2. Upload one or more `.txt` files.
+  1. Upload one or more `.txt` files.
-  3. Click “Build Vector Store.”
+  2. Click “Build Vector Store.”
-  4. Ask questions in the chat area (Increase top-k with the slider if an answer can't be found).
+  3. Ask questions in the chat area (Increase top‑k with the slider if an answer can't be found).
-  5. To start fresh, delete the vector store and return to step 1.
+  4. To start fresh, click Delete Store (this will generate a new Store ID on next actions).
-  6. Optional: In the Evaluation panel, run the built‑in retrieval accuracy test to see Mean/Std Recall and latency.
+  5. Optional: In the Evaluation panel, run the built‑in retrieval accuracy test to see Mean/Std Recall and latency.

 - Sample documents and quick questions
   - The `sample_documents/` set can include both publicly available texts and small LLM‑generated texts for quick testing.
 You can try the following examples:
   - Example (The Art of War — Sun Tzu) ([link](https://www.gutenberg.org/cache/epub/17405/pg17405.txt))
+    - Copy‑ready prompts:
+      ```text
-    Q: What five constant factors govern the art of war, according to Sun Tzŭ?
+      What five constant factors govern the art of war, according to Sun Tzŭ?
+      What does Sun Tzŭ call “supreme excellence” in war?
+      ```
+    - Expected answers for reference:
-    A: “The Moral Law; Heaven; Earth; The Commander; Method and discipline.”
+      - “The Moral Law; Heaven; Earth; The Commander; Method and discipline.”
 (Chapter I, Laying Plans)
-    Q: What does Sun Tzŭ call “supreme excellence” in war?
-    A: “Breaking the enemy’s resistance without fighting.”
+      - “Breaking the enemy’s resistance without fighting.”
 (Chapter III, Attack by Stratagem)
   - Example (The Time Machine — H. G. Wells) ([link](https://www.gutenberg.org/cache/epub/35/pg35.txt))
+    - Copy‑ready prompts:
+      ```text
-    Q: What is the name of the Eloi the Time Traveller rescues and befriends?
+      What is the name of the Eloi the Time Traveller rescues and befriends?
-    A: Weena.
-    Q: Who took the Time Machine, and where was it hidden?
+      Who took the Time Machine, and where was it hidden?
+      ```
+    - Expected answers for reference:
+      - Weena.
-    A: The Morlocks took it and hid it inside the hollow bronze pedestal beneath the White Sphinx.
+      - The Morlocks took it and hid it inside the hollow bronze pedestal beneath the White Sphinx.
   - Example (Multiple files: `frogs.txt` + `giraffes.txt`)
+    - Copy‑ready prompts:
+      ```text
-    Q: How tall a giraffe can be and how do frogs communicate?
+      How tall a giraffe can be and how do frogs communicate?
+      ```
+    - Expected answers for reference:
-    A: Up to about 5.5 m tall, and frogs communicate with distinctive calls.
+      - Up to about 5.5 m tall, and frogs communicate with distinctive calls.

 - Guardrails and UX safety
-  - Store ID is required.
-Upload and Build buttons remain disabled until one is provided.
+  - A unique Store ID is auto‑generated per UI session.
+Upload and Build are disabled while a store exists; delete to reset.
-  - Delete‑before‑build: Building is disabled if a vector store under the same ID already exists.
+  - Delete‑before‑build: Building is disabled if a vector store already exists under the current session’s Store ID.
-  - Upload is disabled while a store exists; delete to change its contents.
-  - Store ID locks after the first successful upload; it unlocks automatically after you delete the store.
   - Responses include tracing headers and the UI displays the search query used by retrieval to aid debugging.

 - What you’ll see on the screen
-  - Sidebar: API base URL, Store ID, upload control, Build and Delete actions, Top‑k slider.
+  - Sidebar: API base URL, upload control, Build and Delete actions, Top‑k slider.
   - Chat: ask questions about your documents and view answers.
   - Summaries: concise summaries of retrieved chunks; expandable raw text is available per chunk.
   - Metadata: embeddings model, prompt preview, retrieval strategy, and the rewritten search query.